-“A teenager whose access to a particular health information site is inadvertently blocked will probably be able to easily find an unblocked site with similar information,” said the study, called “Does Pornography-Blocking Software Block Access to Health Information on the Internet?” and published in the Dec.
+“A teenager whose access to a particular health information site is inadvertently blocked will probably be able to … find an unblocked site with similar information,” said the study, which was published in the Dec.
 11 issue of The Journal of the American Medical Association.

 The study also found that software filters, which can be adjusted in intensity, can be fooled: They commonly block more internet sites associated with terms like “safe sex” or “condoms” than web pages a person might find while searching for information about “birth control” or “herpes.”

 Researchers set out to determine whether internet filters inadvertently block access to useful health information, because teenagers increasingly rely on the internet for answers to health-related questions.